TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Flex/Properties/DsPointerFieldSearchParent.rst

 ds\_pointerField\_searchParent
 ==============================

+.. confval:: ds_pointerField_searchParent

+   :type: string
-   :type: string   :Scope: Display / Proc.
+   :Scope: Display  / Proc.

    Used to search for Data Structure recursively back in the table assuming that the table is a tree table.
    This value points to the "pid" field.